ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

     3.4 Mount cuff connector
 4. Pololu 12V, 2.2A Step Down.
 (Voltage Regulator D24V22F12)
+5. Screws:
+    5.1 #2 Screw......
+    5.2 #3 Screw ......
+6. cable connecting Kinova pins
+7. Round power source plug
-5. Optionally, but best for this application Kinova Mico (you could use your own robot and modify the 'cuff mount')
+8. Optionally, but best for this application Kinova Mico (you could use your own robot and modify the 'cuff mount')

 [Here's a detailed Bill of Materials](#orgdr23442) with pricing (as of June 2018) and links to distributors.